v-pbartley/openhack-mc4h/Challenge-10/ReadMe.md

 ### Step 1: Load Parquet data into Azure Synapse

 #### 1. Open your Synapse workspace and import data from the storage account you wrote flattened parquet files to in Section 1: Data Analysis and Statistical Modeling  <br />
-You will need Patient data and Immmunizaton data to explore regional vaccinaion rates for Sunrise Healthcare <br />
+You will need Patient data and Immmunizaton data to explore regional vaccination rates for Sunrise Healthcare <br />
 <br />
 If you get stuck, check out this article on the Copy Data Tool in Azure Synapse<br />
 <br />